2025 Event | Blue Mountains World Kangaroo Day

 Photo by Mark Selmes

-Click here to go back to the Summary of the BMWKD Children's Event
+Click here to go back to the Start of the BMWKD Children's Event

 Click to go to Top of Page

-Full Description of activities in the Public Event
+The Description of presentations in the Public Event

 ‘Buru, the kangaroo, has been protected for thousands of years